 Aside from appliances, the IRS also has specific parameters for depreciated rental property carpet and some furniture included in rental units.

-How Do You Calculate Appliance Depreciation?
+How To Calculate Appliance Depreciation

 Rental property depreciation is generally straightforward.
 If you own residential property for the full year, divide your cost basis by 27.5.
 If you only own the property for a portion of the year, the depreciation is calculated based on how many months of the year you own it.
 If you own commercial rental property, divide your cost basis by 39 to find your total depreciation.